drshahizan/software-engineering/materials/sec01/mod8.md

 Don't forget to hit the :star: if you like this repo.

 <!---
-Module 8: XXX
+Module 8: Software Verification, Validation and Testing

-Group XXXX
+Group F4
 1. CHAI YU TONG
 2. MUHAMMAD DANIAL BIN AHMAD SYAHIR
 3. WONG QIAO YING